UBIFS FAQ and HOWTO

 10. Can UBIFS mount loop-back devices?

-11. How to change a file atomically?
+11. How do I change a file atomically?

 12. Does UBIFS support atime?